-- 1. Where the primary processing site is located. - 2.
-What the approximate percentage of hardware, software and network redundancy is at the primary site. - 3.
-Any uninterruptible power source (UPS) at the primary site. - 4.
-How frequently market data is stored off-site. - 5.
-Any secondary processing site, the location of any such secondary processing site and whether all of the marketplace's critical business data is accessible through the secondary processing site. - 6.
-The creation, management, and oversight of the plans, including a description of responsibility for the development of the plans and their ongoing review and updating.
+- 1. Current and future capacity estimates.
+Where the primary processing site is located, - 2.
+Procedures for reviewing system capacity.
+What the approximate percentage of hardware, software, and network redundancy is at the primary site, - 3.
+Procedures for reviewing system security.If there is an uninterruptible power source (UPS) at the primary site, - 4.
+Procedures to conduct stress tests.
+How frequently market data is stored off-site, - 5.
+Whether the marketplace has a secondary processing site and, if so, the location of the secondary processing site, - 6.
+5. A description of the The filer"s business continuity andplan, including the disaster recovery plans, includingplan.
+Please provide any relevant documentation- $\frac{1}{2}$